Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-In most companies that develop, produce and sell products, business targets, portfolio strategies, processes and the organizational setup are still based on business paradigms that do not yet fully include sustainability.
-If industry takes on the challenge to avoid waste from production and later usage of sold products, use less water and energy during production, reuse materials and products at end-of-life, or avoid using critical materials in the first place, the effects of any improvements being implemented will not reach the full potential unless companies adopt a sustainability mindset in everything they do.
+In most companies that develop, produce, and sell products, business targets, portfolio strategies, processes, and organizational setups are still based on business paradigms that do not yet fully incorporate sustainability.
+Suppose industry takes on the challenge to avoid waste from production and later usage of sold products, uses less water and energy during production, reuses materials and products at end-of-life, or avoids using critical materials in the first place.
+In that case, the effects of any improvements being implemented will not reach their full potential unless companies adopt a sustainability mindset in everything they do.

-However, the required large-scale transformation of companies in the process of becoming truly sustainable is often unclear.
+However, the required large-scale transformation of companies to become truly sustainable is often unclear.
 What has become clear, though, is the widely accepted finding that companies determine up to 80% of products’ environmental impacts already at the product design phase (see link below).
-Therefore, starting the transformation towards true sustainability must as well include new approaches how to do product design.
+Therefore, starting the transformation towards true sustainability must also include new approaches to product design.

 What is the Waste Challenge?

-Improving a product’s impact on the environment forces companies to change the way how the product is designed.
-Decisions on product architecture or used materials determine how effectively and at what cost the product can later be either recycled or brought back into reuse.
-Hence, product design is a huge lever to avoid/reduce waste, decrease CO2 footprint and water consumption during production, etc.
+Improving a product’s environmental impact forces companies to redesign the product.
+Decisions on product architecture or the materials used determine how effectively and at what cost the product can be recycled or reused later.
+Hence, product design is a significant lever for avoiding or reducing waste, decreasing CO2 footprint, and water consumption during production, among other benefits.

 However, reducing waste by the design of a product is a complex task.
-Already in the very first step of product requirements specification sustainability requirements compete with customer requirements and those from inside the company – both technical and commercial.
+Already in the very first step of product requirements specification, sustainability requirements compete with customer requirements and those from inside the company, both technical and commercial.
 The interdisciplinary design teams will need to deal with this conflict of interest and find balanced compromises.
-At later steps, when defining the technical product specification team members will need to understand the life cycle effects of product design decisions on supply chains, manufacturing processes, service processes, and recycling technologies.
-Development engineers and production engineers will have to adopt a strong sustainable-product lifecycle orientation and will probably see their roles and scope of work become more versatile.
+At later stages, when defining the technical product specification, team members will need to understand the lifecycle effects of product design decisions on supply chains, manufacturing processes, service processes, and recycling technologies.
+Development engineers and production engineers will need to adopt a strong, sustainable product lifecycle orientation, and their roles and scope of work will likely become more versatile as a result.

 Key questions: